ctrueden/ctrueden.github.io/_pages/dungeonopoly_3_extra_bard.md

 *   There are many great choices for Jack-of-All-Trades—e.g.:
     *   Song of Freedom combos well with Combat Reflexes to damage many opponents as you fly around the board.
     *   Fascinate combos well with Attack and/or Pick Pockets to pull in and then punish nearby opponents.
-    *   It is especially helpful to have more tools for refining your movement such as Sneak, Run or Expeditious Retreat.
+    *   It is especially helpful to have more tools for refining your movement such as Sneak or Expeditious Retreat.
 Such abilities make it easier to tow opponents onto your properties effectively.
 *   Dealing with Ascended clerics can be difficult since you cannot tow them.
 Consider focusing on enemy clerics early on in the game.
 You can also select Jack-of-All-Trades abilities which offer ways to punish the cleric such as Holy Smite and Far Shot, as well as defensive abilities such as Intimidate.